pcamus/embedded-sensors/Pico_IMU_10DOF/README.md

 The board will be used with a MicroPyhton program.

 The manufacturer gives two MicroPython programs to test the sensor.
-Although the programs work, I found them difficult to understand, cluttered with useless details and with containing very few comments.
+Although the programs work, I found them difficult to understand, cluttered with useless details and containing very few comments.
 The code is [here](waveshare_code).

 So, I decided to make two modules, one containing a class for the ICM20948 and one with a class for the LPS22HB and two test files for each device.